puru-samal/IDL-HW4/README.md

 # **HW4 Handout**

+This repository was developed and maintained by Puru Samal, as a Teaching Assistant for Carnegie Mellon University's [Introduction to Deep Learning (11-785)](https://deeplearning.cs.cmu.edu/S25/index.html) course.

 In this assignment, we are introducing a new format for assignment delivery, designed to enhance your development workflow.
 The key motivations for this change are:

 - **Test Suite Integration**: Your code will be tested in a manner similar to `HWP1's`.